cgtcc/Docker-Ubuntu-Xenial-LTS/README.md

 # Docker-Ubuntu-latest-LTS

-This is a Docker based on the official Canonical cloud images repository, available at :
+Docker image based on the official Canonical cloud repository, available at :

 This Docker image is pushed to https://www.docker.com/codecoaster/docker-ubuntu-latest-lts